Ley789/SimpleRayTracer/Thesis/thesis.md

                   \right)
 $$

 where the indices indicate the axis by which we rotate.
-Every combination of rotation matrices is also called a rotation matrix.
+Every **combination** of rotation matrices is also called a rotation matrix.
 For the corresponding proof see \cite{kenn}.
-Multiplying every point of a object with a rotation matrix will rotate the object by $\alpha$.
+Multiplying every point of an object with a rotation matrix will rotate the object by $\alpha$.

+**Work.**

-To rotate a object on a arbitrary axis $\vec{p}$ by the rotation $R_o$, we align $\vec{p}$ with one of the defined axes by using combinations of the defined rotation matrices.
+To rotate an object on a arbitrary axis $\vec{p}$ by the rotation $R_o$, we align $\vec{p}$ with one of the defined axes by using combinations of the defined rotation matrices.
 We denote the used rotation matrix with $R_a$.
 Afterwards we undo the rotation done to align the axis with $R_a^{-1}$.